-Gross income for the calendar year, or
+Their gross income for the calendar year, or

-The one-person poverty limit for the previous year (or $12,880 for 2022 contributions if living in the continental US (Alaska and Hawaii residents have higher limits))
+The one-person poverty limit for the previous year (or $13,590 for 2023 contributions if living in the continental US (Alaska and Hawaii residents have higher limits))